How To Send Faxes From A Computer

 How To Use An Online Fax Service

-Online fax services may include extra features for preparing your fax, like custom signatures to make signing documents easy, or an address book to keep track of your contacts.
 Online faxing is a great alternative to email-to-fax for computer users who might want to keep their emails and their faxes separate, or for those who are using faxes as part of their business and need a more complete managed service.
+If you’re specifically on a Windows PC and trying to pick a provider, our best Windows fax services review compares the leading options on price, features, and Windows app availability — that’s the right resource for the head-to-head comparison.

 Fax Using Other Faxing Software Or Accessories